vgherard/r2r/README.md

 -   arbitrary R objects as keys and values,
 -   arbitrary key comparison and hash functions,
--   customizable behaviour (throw or return a default values) on missing key exceptions.
+-   customizable behaviour (throw or return a default value) on missing key exceptions.

 ## Installation